InC0deWeTrust/OnlineShop/README.md

 # OnlineShop
-A small project based on C# language for creating an online-shop using methods as ASP.NET MVC
+A small project based on C# language that runs on ASP.MVC 5.
+Projects represents the online-shop that sells guitars with a variety of different options.